Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{ndustry} 4.0 is the fourth industrial revolution, characterized by the convergence of digital and physical technologies.
-This revolution is transforming manufacturing processes and enabling the development of smart production systems.
-Smart production systems are characterized by their ability to collect and analyze data in real time, make intelligent decisions, and adapt to changing conditions, like customized products or production on demand.
+\indfour represents the fourth industrial revolution, marked by the integration of digital and physical technologies.
+It is reshaping manufacturing and facilitating the creation of smart production systems.
+Such systems are distinguished by their geographic distribution, interconnectedness, and capability for autonomous decision-making to swiftly adapt to changes in production requirements~\cite{bai2020}.
+Traditionally, these adaptations were managed by operators, a process requiring extensive training and multiple attempts to produce acceptable goods.

-Topology is a field of mathematics that deals with the study of the shape of objects.
-The recent, and highly successful, field of \glsfirst{tda} is at the intersections of data analysis, computer science and topology, and uses the latter to analyze data. \gls{tda} has been shown to be effective in a wide range of applications, including anomaly detection, image processing, genome sequencing, and predictive maintenance~\cite{giunti2022}.
-However, its potential has not yet been realized in \indfour.

-We argue that \gls{tda} is particularly well-suited for smart production systems because it can be used to extract insights from complex datasets generated by sensors and other devices and perform decision based on that.
-Moreover, employing \gls{tda} can be beneficial to identify patterns and relationships in data that would be difficult to detect using traditional methods.

-In this survey, we review the current state of the art on the application of \gls{tda} on manufacturing and production processes and identify future research directions in these areas.
+Topology, a branch of mathematics, focuses on studying the properties of objects that remain unchanged under continuous deformations. \glsfirst{tda}, an emerging field at the confluence of data analysis, computer science, and algebraic topology, leverages the underlying topological and geometrical structure of datasets to uncover features not detectable with other analysis methods.
+This approach enables the analysis and visualization of topological structures such as connected components, loops, and cavities, and has been proved efficient across various applications including anomaly detection~\cite{stolz2020}, image processing~\cite{cavinato2022}, and genome sequencing~\cite{rabadan2019a}, as well as in sectors like the chemical industry~\cite{smith2021}, finance~\cite{ruiz-ortiz2023}, aviation~\cite{li2019}, and physics~\cite{hamilton2022}.

+The shared challenges and characteristics across different fields highlight the substantial promise of \tda in industrial production contexts.
+Yet, the integration of \tda within industrial manufacturing is notably limited.
+We claim that \tda is particularly effective for intelligent production systems, as it facilitates the extraction of valuable insights from complex data generated by sensors and various devices, thus supporting enhanced decision-making.
+However, its comprehensive potential in the sphere of \indfour has not been fully realized.